 MESA supports student programs in middle and high schools throughout the state.
-Each school program is administered by a teacher (typically a math or science teacher) from the school who receives a stipend for this work from his or her school district.
+Each school program is administered by a teacher (typically a STEM education teacher) from the school who receives a stipend for this work from his or her school district.
 Through these programs, MESA students participate in a variety of enriched math, science and engineering activities including field trips, speakers, workshops, regional and state-wide academic competitions, community service and leadership development projects.
 NM MESA provides funding and logistical support for these and other activities.

 NM MESA also offers a senior “Loyalty Award” to graduating high school seniors who enroll in college the fall they graduate from high school.
 This award, which can go as high as $1,000.00 per student, is based on the student’s MESA participation during middle and high school, academic grades and standardized test scores.